- What is Chemoembolization?

 What are the limitations of Chemoembolization?

-Chemoembolization is not recommended in cases where severe liver or kidney dysfunction, abnormal blood clotting or a blockage of the bile ducts.
+Chemoembolization is not recommended in cases of severe liver or kidney dysfunction, abnormal blood clotting, prior surgery or stenting of the bile duct, or a blockage of the bile ducts.
 In some cases—despite liver dysfunction—chemoembolization may be done in small amounts and in several procedures to try and minimize the effect on the normal liver.

 Chemoembolization is a treatment, not a cure.
 Approximately 70 percent of the patients will see improvement in the liver and, depending on the type of liver cancer, it may improve survival rates.